 *Endoform™ Antimicrobial contains 0.3% ionic silver to protect the dressing from microbial colonization

-Ionic silver have been included in the Endoform™ Antimicrobial to protect the device from microbial contamination.
+Ionic silver has been included in Endoform™ Antimicrobial to protect the device from microbial contamination.
 Reduction in colonization or microbial growth on the device has not been shown to correlate with a reduction in infections in patients.
 Clinical studies to evaluate reduction in infection have not been performed.

 Please contact your local sales representative or distributer to see what products are available to you.